Vitolus/AI_Assignment2/report.md

   high values meaning 'close'.
 It can be seen as the inverse of the radius of influence of samples selected by the model as support vectors.

 * `coef0`: This is the independent term in the kernel function.
 It is only significant in 'poly' and 'sigmoid'.
+If gamma is 0, then coef0 controls the bias effect.
+Otherwise, the larger gamma is, the higher the bias and the lower the variance.

 There are several alternatives for hyperparameter tuning, but for binary classification problems, the most simple ones
 are: